- Chronic Diseases / Disorders

 - Quality of Life

-Ongoing surveillance of diabetes through the ADSS will, over time, help to inform health professionals, regional health zones and AHW as to whether efforts to reduce the overall burden of diabetes are effective.
+Ongoing surveillance of diabetes through the ADSS will, over time, help to inform health professionals, primary care networks, regional health zones and AHW as to whether efforts to reduce the overall burden of diabetes are effective.

 The first comprehensive report from the ADSS was the Alberta Diabetes Atlas 2007.
 It contained a broad perspective of the impact that diabetes has on Albertans and on the health care system.
 To enhance interpretability and usability, trends in diabetes and related conditions were presented over time (1995-2005), across ages and by geographic region.
 In 2007, nine Alberta health regions existed; however, in 2009, these health regions were combined to form five zones under one provincial health authority, Alberta Health Services (AHS).
 Geographically, the North zone encompasses the area of Peace Country, Northern Lights and Aspen health regions; Central zone encompasses David Thompson and East Central health regions; and South zone encompasses Chinook and Palliser health regions.
 The areas for the Calgary and Capital Health regions stayed the same except for renaming them the Calgary and Edmonton zones, respectively.
-The new zones are reflected on the provincial map (Figure 1.1) with white lines, and with the nine previous health regions in the background with dark lines.
-The information in the Alberta Diabetes Atlas 2009 is summarized at the provincial and zone level.
+These five zones are still in effect today and are reflected on the provincial map (Figure 1.1) with white lines.
+The dark lines represent the nine former health regions from before 2009.
+Information contained in the previous 2009 Atlas and the current Alberta Diabetes Atlas 2011 is summarized at the provincial and zone level.

-The Alberta Diabetes Atlas 2009 is a standalone report, and trend data should not be directly compared with the 2007 edition of the Alberta Diabetes Atlas.
+The Alberta Diabetes Atlas 2011 is a standalone report, and trend data should not be directly compared with the previous two editions (2007 and 2009) of the Alberta Diabetes Atlas.
 The numbers and figures will be similar, but direct comparisons cannot be made due to methodological differences in case definitions and revisions to AHW’s historical data.

 Publication Type: Books